This post may contain affiliate links. Read full disclosure here.

 Africans love meat, chicken and spicy food.
 The dishes you eat are enriched with a base of tomatoes, onions and hot peppers.

-It’s not easy pinning down a national favorite dish for Nigeria, because this is a vast country with many distinct regional cuisines.
+It’s not easy pinning down a national favorite dish for Nigeria.
+A vast country with many distinct regional cuisines.
 I love RICE!
 Rice with Chicken!
 For me, Nigerian Jollof rice is the best thing in the world.
 Especially when you eat it with plantains.

 Don’t confuse plantains with bananas.
 Plantains are larger, have a thicker peel and are much less sweet than bananas.